vrm-c/vrm-specification/specification/VRMC_materials_mtoon-1.0/README.md

 #### uvAnimationMaskTexture

 The texture masks the UV animation for certain parts of meshes.

-The value multiplies to UV animation speed set by `uvAnimationScrollXSpeedFactor` , `uvAnimationScrollYSpeedFactor` , `uvAnimationRotationSpeedFactor` .
-If it's not assigned, each factor value are directly used.

-It is intended to be used like a mask texture.

 The components of the texture are stored in linear colorspace.
 The B component of the texture is referred to.